Devzstudio/Vscode-Emoji-Snippets/README.md

 Emoji Snippets helps developers to insert emoji on their files.
 You can use these emoji in PHP,HTML,JS,CSS,React and more 😎

+# Usage

+You can download extension from https://marketplace.visualstudio.com/items?itemName=devzstudio.emoji-snippets or Open Visual Code -> Exntesions -> Search for emoji snippets -> Install

 ## Features

 Simple, Easy to use extension 🚀